kevnokeeffe/Furs-Things-First/README.md

 ## Contact Us

-If you have any questions or inquiries, you can reach us via email at contact@fursthingsfirst.com or through our website's contact form.
+If you have any questions or inquiries, you can reach us via email at contact@fursthingsfirst.ie or through our website's contact form.

 Thank you for choosing Furs Things First for your dog training needs!